calmh/node-snmp-native/README.md

     # Create an IPv6 Session.
     var session = new snmp.Session({ host: '2001:db8::42', family: 'udp6', community: 'private' });

-Default `options` if not specified:

-    {
-        host: 'localhost',
-        port: 161,
-        community: 'public',
-        family: 'udp4'
-    }
+The following options are recognized as properties in the options object.
+All can be specified in the `Session` constructor and optionally overridden at a later time by setting them in the option object to a method call.

+ - *host*: The host to send the request to.
+An resolvable name is allowed in addition to IP addresses.
+Default: `'localhost'`.
+ - *port*: The UDP port number to send the request to.
+Default: `161`.
+ - *community*: The SNMP community name.
+Default: `'public'`.
+ - *family*: Address family to bind to.
+This is only used by the `Session` constructor since that is when the bind is done.
+It cannot be changed or overridden after construction.
+Default: `'udp4'`.
+Valid values: `'udp4'` or `'udp6'`.
+ - *timeouts*: An array of timeout values.
+Values are times in milliseconds, the length of the array is the total number of transmissions that will occur.
+Default: `[5000, 5000, 5000, 5000]` (four attempts, with five seconds between each).
+A backoff can be implemented by timeouts along the lines of `[ 1000, 2000, 4000, 8000 ]`.
+Retransmissions can be disabled by using only a single timeout value: `[ 5000 ]`.

 ### get(options, callback)

 Perform a simple GetRequest.

-`get` takes an option object that needs at least the `oid` property set.
-Other properties are inherited from the `Session` defaults if missing.
+Options (in addition to the ones defined above for `Session`):

+ - *oid*: The OID to get.
+Example: `[1, 3, 6, 1, 4, 1, 1, 2, 3, 4]`

 Will call the specified `callback` with an `error` object (`null` on success) and the varbind that was received.

     session.get({ oid: [1, 3, 6, 1, 4, 1, 42, 1, 0] }, function (error, varbind) {
         if (error) {